 Mayerthorpe is served by a 10-member local detachment of the Royal Canadian Mounted Police (RCMP).

 Municipal Enforcement Services

-The Town of Mayerthorpe has a part-time peace officer who enforces local bylaws and some provincial laws.
-To contact the Bylaw Officer, please call the Town Office at (780) 786-2416.
-If you wish to file a complaint please contact the Peace Officer at 1-844-786-4650.
+The Town of Mayerthorpe has a part-time Community Peace Officer who enforces local bylaws and some provincial laws.
+To contact the Community Peace Officer, please call the Town Office at (780) 786-2416.
+If you wish to file a complaint please contact the Community Peace Officer at 1-844-786-4650.